 Types of Organ Meat

 Different types of organ meat have different nutritional profiles.
-What they share in common is that they’re all good sources of protein, and that they’re very nutritional because of their high content of vitamins and minerals.
+What they have in common is that they’re all good sources of protein, and they’re very nutritional because of their high content of vitamins and minerals.

-Moreover, although they are high in cholesterol, they do not have a significant effect on cholesterol in the blood, which is a link that has been disproven a while ago.
-Most of the cholesterol that is in your blood is produced by your liver and does not come from the food you eat.
+Moreover, although they are high in cholesterol, they do not have a significant effect on cholesterol in the blood, which is a link that has been disproven a while ago (1).
+Most of the cholesterol that is in your blood is produced by your liver and does not come from the food you eat (2).

 Let’s now see what the types of organ meats are and what benefits they have.